 - The Chevrolet Clean Energy Campus Campaign (with Ball State University as the Pilot institution) received a "Top Project of the Year Award" in the third annual Environmental Leader Product and Projects Awards.
 The program has also earned an Innovative Partnerships Certificate from the Climate Leadership Award Program of the United States Environmental Protection Agency.
 The Chevrolet Campaign engaged hundreds of stakeholders spanning the education, energy, carbon, auditing, and nonprofit sectors to develop a way for campuses to draw on a new source of funding – carbon credits from the voluntary carbon market – to help further their large-scale energy efficiency efforts.

 - Ball State University will tackle energy conservation and "Embrace the Dark Side" by competing in the 2015 Ball State Energy Challenge.
 For three weeks, students, faculty and staff in residence halls and academic buildings will participate in the challenge by taking steps to reduce Ball State's carbon footprint by turning off lights, unplugging appliances and attending fun events such as Dinner in the Dark.
 For more details about these events and the competition, visit www.bsubeat.com

 - Read a feature Ball State Newcenter article on LEED certifications for new buildings on campus.

 - Ball State President Emerita Jo Ann M. Gora is a founding signatory of Second Nature's "Alliance for Resilient Campuses" program.
-Details of the program can be found here.

 - Progressing Campus Sustainability: Ball State University joins the International Sustainable Campus Network (ISCN).
 The ISCN provides a global forum to support leading colleges, universities, and corporate campuses in the exchange of information, ideas, and best practices for achieving sustainable campus operations and integrating sustainability in research and teaching.